Education - ProfessionalDoctor of Education (EdD)

 - The International English Language Testing Service (IELTS).
 Minimum acceptable score is 6.5/9 overall with no individual score less than 6.0 for consideration of direct entry.

 - The Michigan English Language Assessment Battery (MELAB).
 Minimum acceptable score is 80 on each section and an overall score of 85.

 - The Canadian Academic English Language Assessment (CAEL Assessment).
 Minimum acceptable score is 60.

-Applications will be reviewed as they are received.
-Applicants are encouraged to submit early.
+Applications will be reviewed as they are received until the program is full.
+As the EdD Program is highly competitive, applicants are encouraged to apply early as spaces are limited.
 Please visit Education - How to Apply for more information.

 Fields of Research

 - Educational Leadership